The Best Self-Monitored Alarm Systems for 2019By - 01/04/2019

 SmartThings was also a past nominee.
 However, it requires a great deal of effort to get the system to function as a home security system.
 While it offers wonderful creativity, it will require more effort than the current top picks.
 Also, the app remains difficult to navigate, though they are migrating users to a newer app called ‘SmartThings Connect’ which has potential.

 The new hub supports battery backup and allows devices to work locally as well as in the cloud.
 It also has a feature called “Smart Home Monitor”.
 From this one screen, you can arm your system, disarm it, check your system status, and even check the status of specific sensors.
 SmartThings can also connect to other devices, like Amazon Echo for voice control and web-based products or applications through IFTTT.
 You can even add professional monitoring for $19.99 per month through Scout’s (yes Scout’s) professional monitoring service.
 SmartThings will also be able to use ADT Canopy for monitoring once launched.

-DISCLAIMER: I purchased the iSmart camera, Piper, SimpliSafe, Scout, and everything SmartThings on my own, but the iSmartAlarm system, abode system, and Arlo cameras were given to me for testing.
+DISCLAIMER: I purchased the iSmart camera, Piper, SimpliSafe, Scout, Ring Protect, and everything SmartThings on my own, but the iSmartAlarm system, abode system, and Arlo cameras were given to me for testing.
 This did not impact my opinion, but I thought you should know.